 Tips For Writing a Memorandum of Understanding

-Ways to approach the structure of a MOU
+Ways to approach the structure of an MOU

-A good approach to the overall writing of an MOU is to examine whether the MOU has answered the basic questions related to who, what, when, where, and how the agreement will play out.
+An excellent approach to the overall writing of an MOU is to examine whether the MOU has answered the fundamental questions related to who, what, when, where, and how the agreement will play out.
 It ensures that potential difficulties are addressed and answered.

 Another method of structure that could be helpful is to sandwich each agreement between the words “both parties agree” and ending again with “both parties agree.”
 Sandwiched between those words is the relevant statement each party individually agrees to.
 It forms a sort of balance by clearly and repeatedly signifying what is expected of each party in the future.